pavlo-seimskyi/filler-sound-detector/README.md

 ## Features

 The audio frames are transformed into [Mel-frequency cepstral coefficients (MFCCs)](https://en.wikipedia.org/wiki/Mel-frequency_cepstrum).
-Essentially, MFCC tells us what frequencies were most activated during the speech, creating a kind of compressed spectrogram.
+It tells us what frequencies were most activated during the speech, creating a kind of compressed spectrogram.
 It represents the audio clip in a way that is similar to how we humans perceive sound, which makes MFCC a very popular feature in speech recognition systems.

 ![](img/mfcc.png)